fastmcp-me/anki-mcp-ujisati/README.md

 # anki-mcp

 A Model Context Protocol (MCP) server for interacting with Anki flashcards via the AnkiConnect add-on.
-This server exposes all AnkiConnect actions as MCP tools, organized into logical services.
+This server exposes AnkiConnect actions as MCP tools, organized into logical services.

 ## Prerequisites